Kattumannarkoil: Veeranam Lake and water resources

-Veeranam Lake is a major tank attached to Chidambaram Division of South Arcot.
-PWD circle and the Lalpet Section of PWD is in charge of the maintenance and operation of irrigation systems of this tank.
-The tank provides the 35% of water requirement to the city of Chennai.
+Veeranam Lake is a major reservoir in the Chidambaram Division of Cuddalore district.
+The Public Works Department (PWD) Lalpet Section oversees the maintenance and operation of its irrigation systems.
+The tank provides approximately 35% of the drinking water supply to the city of Chennai.

-The location of this tank is between latitudes 11 15 ‘ E and 11 25’ E and Longitudes 79 30’ N and 79 35’ N.
+The reservoir is situated between latitudes 11°15′ N and 11°25′ N, and longitudes 79°30′ E and 79°35′ E.